AnshumanBharatiya/my_django_blog/README.md

 	</ul>
 	<h2>Run in your local system !!!!</h2>
 	<ul>
-	    <li> Download zip file by clicking the code button then create a folder in your system and extract the zip folder. </li>
+	    <li> Download zip file by clicking the code button then create a folder in your system and extract that zip folder. </li>
-	    <li>If above requirements are not installed in your system Then install them</li><br>
+	    <li>If above requirements are not installed in your system Then install them. </li><br>
 	    	<ul>
-	    		<b>After installation, Write the below cmd in your cmd promt </b><br>
+	    		<b>After installation, Write the below cmd in your cmd promt. </b><br>
-	    		<b>1st go to the root project folder named "miniblog" through cmd promt </b>
+	    		<b>1st go to the root project folder named "miniblog" through cmd promt.
+Then, </b>
 	    		<ul>
 	    			<li>python manage.py runserver</li>
 	    			<li>Ctrl+c for stop server</li>